1992–93 Charlotte Hornets season

 The 1992–93 Charlotte Hornets season was the fifth season for the Charlotte Hornets in the National Basketball Association.

+Season summary

+Off-season

 The Hornets received the second overall pick in the 1992 NBA draft, and selected center Alonzo Mourning out of Georgetown University.

+Regular season

-The team also signed free agent David Wingate during the first month of the regular season, then later on traded J.R.
-Reid to the San Antonio Spurs in exchange for Sidney Green in December, and released Tom Hammonds to free agency as he later on signed with the Denver Nuggets.
+During the first month of the regular season, the Hornets signed free agent David Wingate, and then later on traded J.R.
+Reid to the San Antonio Spurs in exchange for Sidney Green in December.
+The team also released Tom Hammonds to free agency, as he later on signed with the Denver Nuggets.

-With the addition of Mourning, along with second-year star Larry Johnson and Muggsy Bogues, the Hornets struggled losing four of their first six games of the regular season, but then went on a five-game winning streak afterwards, and held a 26–23 record at the All-Star break.
-The team won 9 of their final 12 games of the season, finishing in third place in the Central Division with a 44–38 record, earning the fifth seed in the Eastern Conference, and qualifying for their first ever NBA playoff appearance.
+With the addition of Mourning and Wingate, the Hornets struggled losing four of their first six games of the season, but then posted a five-game winning streak afterwards, and later on held a 26–23 record at the All-Star break.
+The team won nine of their final twelve games of the season, which included a five-game winning streak to close the season.
+The Hornets showed improvement finishing in third place in the Central Division with a 44–38 record, earning the fifth seed in the Eastern Conference, and qualifying for their first ever NBA playoff appearance.

-Johnson averaged 22.1 points and 10.5 rebounds per game, and was named to the All-NBA Second Team, while Mourning averaged 21.0 points, 10.3 rebounds and 3.5 blocks per game, and was named to the NBA All-Rookie First Team, and Kendall Gill provided the team with 16.9 points and 1.4 steals per game.
-In addition, sixth man Dell Curry contributed 15.3 points per game off the bench, while Johnny Newman contributed 11.9 points per game, Bogues provided with 10.0 points, 8.8 assists and 2.0 steals per game, Kenny Gattison averaged 6.8 points and 4.7 rebounds per game off the bench, and Wingate contributed 6.1 points per game.
+Second-year star Larry Johnson averaged 22.1 points, 10.5 rebounds and 4.3 assists per game, and was named to the All-NBA Second Team, while Mourning averaged 21.0 points, 10.3 rebounds and 3.5 blocks per game, and was named to the NBA All-Rookie First Team, and Kendall Gill provided the team with 16.9 points and 1.4 steals per game.
+In addition, sixth man Dell Curry contributed 15.3 points per game off the bench, while Johnny Newman contributed 11.9 points per game, Muggsy Bogues provided with 10.0 points, 8.8 assists and 2.0 steals per game, Kenny Gattison averaged 6.8 points and 4.7 rebounds per game, and Wingate contributed 6.1 points per game.

 During the NBA All-Star weekend at the Delta Center in Salt Lake City, Utah, Johnson was selected for the 1993 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first ever All-Star appearance.
-Mourning also finished in second place in Rookie of the Year voting behind Shaquille O'Neal of the Orlando Magic, while Curry finished in fourth place in Sixth Man of the Year voting.
+Mourning finished in second place in Rookie of the Year voting, behind Shaquille O'Neal of the Orlando Magic, while Curry finished in fourth place in Sixth Man of the Year voting.
+The Hornets led the NBA in home-game attendance for the fourth time in five seasons, with an attendance of 971,880 at the Charlotte Coliseum during the regular season.